-Whether an investment in the Scheme is appropriate for you will depend on your own requirements and attitude to risk.
-The Scheme is designed for investors of any category, including retail investors, who:
+Whether an investment in the Fund is appropriate for you will depend on your own requirements and attitude to risk.
+The Fund is designed for investors of any category, including retail investors, who:

-- want to achieve capital growth and income over the longer term through investing in UK and overseas markets using the expertise of the Investment Manager, - can meet the minimum investment levels, - are able to commit to a long term investment in the Scheme and take the risk of losing part or all of their investment capital, and - who understand and are willing to take the risks involved in investing in the Scheme (as detailed under "Risk Factors").
+- Want to achieve capital growth and income over the medium to longer term through investing in UK and overseas markets with the expertise of the Investment Manager. - Can meet the minimum investment levels. - Are able to commit to a long term investment in the Fund and take the risk of losing part or all of their investment capital.

+- Who understand and are willing to take the risks involved in investing in the Fund (as detailed under "Risk Factors").